HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/simple_theme/themeopt_themedev_simple_menu.md

     Defines the items that can appear in the Portlet menu of the skin.
 It also defines all of the possible menu entries that are supported by the specific portlet.

-!!! note
-    If you add many top-level pages to the banner, the navigation line of the banner might wrap.
+**Note:** If you add many top-level pages to the banner, the navigation line of the banner might wrap.
 To ensure that the navigation line does not wrap, you can modify style attributes like font size or spacing between items in the CSS file.
 You can also reorganize your page structure so that fewer pages are top level.

-Learn more about the [Simple menu framework](../customizing_theme/menus/simple_menu_framework/index.md).
+Learn more about the [Simple menu framework](themeopt_cust_menu.md#).
 Note that not all information at this link applies to the Simple Theme.